Priscilla Paetsch: Personal life

-The couple had seven children: Phebe Verena Paetsch in 1960 in Denver, Colorado, Michaela Modjeska Paetsch in 1961 in Colorado Springs, Colorado, Brigitte McClure Paetsch in 1963, Johann Sebastian Paetsch in 1964, Christian Friedeman Paetsch in 1966, Engelbert Raphael Paetsch in 1968, and Siegmund Amedeus Paetsch in 1971.
+The couple had seven children: Phebe, Michaela, Brigitte, Johann Sebastian, Christian, Engelbert, and Siegmund.

-Priscilla and Gunther's children would eventually form their own nine-piece group: The Paetsch Family Chamber Music Ensemble.
+Priscilla and Günther's children would eventually form their own nine-piece group: The Paetsch Family Chamber Music Ensemble.

 Compositions

-Priscilla was a first chair violinist with the Colorado Springs Symphony.
+Paetsch was a first chair violinist with the Colorado Springs Symphony.
 She began composing at the age of 12, with a piece for two violins.
 She received her formal composition training first at Bennington College with the 12-tone composer, Leonel Novak, followed by training at the University of Wyoming with Allan A. Willman.
-Priscilla received her master's degree in composition at the University of Wyoming.
+Paetsch received her master's degree in composition at the University of Wyoming.
 Her compositions have been performed in Colorado Springs as well as in the United States, Europe, and Russia.